Lionel Shriver: Political views and activism

 In June 2018, she criticized an effort by the publisher Penguin Random House to diversify the authors that it published and better represent the population, saying that it prioritized diversity over quality and that a manuscript "written by a gay transgender Caribbean who dropped out of school at seven" would be published "whether or not said manuscript is an incoherent, tedious, meandering and insensible pile of mixed-paper recycling".
 Penguin Random House marketer and author Candice Carty-Williams criticized the statements.
 As a result of her comments Shriver was dropped from judging a competition for the magazine Mslexia.

-Shriver expressed her opposition to woke and identity politics in a 2021 interview with The Evening Standard, stating that "I don't like discrimination of any kind" but adding "there is nothing malign, initially at least, in the impulse to pursue a fairer society.
-The biggest problem with the 'woke’ is their methods - too often involving name calling, silencing, vengefulness, and predation."
+Shriver expressed her opposition to woke and identity politics in a 2021 interview with the Evening Standard, stating that "I don't like discrimination of any kind" but adding "there is nothing malign, initially at least, in the impulse to pursue a fairer society.
+The biggest problem with the 'woke' is their methods – too often involving name calling, silencing, vengefulness, and predation."

-Shriver is a patron of UK population growth rate concern group Population Matters, and supported the UK's exit from the European Union.
+Shriver has argued against migration into the UK; in 2021, she wrote an article that stated "For westerners to passively accept and even abet incursions by foreigners so massive that the native-born are effectively surrendering their territory without a shot fired is biologically perverse."
+She is a patron of British population growth rate concern group Population Matters, and supported Brexit.